-The Company has entered into deeds of indemnity and access with each of its appointed Directors.
+The Company has entered into deeds of indemnity and access with each of its appointed Directors and its proposed director, Mr Gary Burg.
 Under these deeds currently in place, the Company has agreed to indemnify each Director to the extent permissible by the Corporations Act against any liability arising as a result of that Director acting in the capacity as an officer of the Company.